Chinook Jargon: Use

 In the Diocese of Kamloops, British Columbia, hundreds of speakers learned to read and write the Jargon using Duployan shorthand via the publication Kamloops Wawa.
 As a result, the Jargon had the beginnings of its own literature, mostly translated scripture and classical works, some local and episcopal news, community gossip and events, and diaries.
 Marah Ellis Ryan (c.
 1860–1934), an early Native American activist and novelist, used Chinook words and phrases in her writing.

 In Oregon, Chinook Jargon was widely used by natives, trappers, traders, employees of the Hudson's Bay Company, missionaries, and pioneers who came across the Oregon Trail from the 1830s to the 1870s.
-In Portland's first half century (1840s–1890s), there were frequent trade interactions between pioneers and Native Americans.
+In Portland's first half century (1840s–1890s), there were frequent trade interactions between pioneers and Indigenous peoples.
 Many Oregonians used Jargon in casual conversation.
-Jones estimates that in pioneer times in the 1860s there were about 100,000 speakers of Chinook Jargon.
-It peaked in usage from approximately 1858 to 1900, and declined as a result of widespread deaths from the Spanish flu and World War I.
+By 1840, Chinook Jargon had creolized into a native language for some speakers.Jones estimates that in pioneer times in the 1860s there were about 100,000 speakers of Chinook Jargon.
+It peaked in usage from approximately 1858 to 1900, and declined as a result of widespread deaths from the Spanish flu and World War I, and the Canadian Residential School System.

-As late as the 1940s, native children were born in Tiller, Oregon, who grew up speaking Chinook Jargon as their first language.
+As late as the 1940s, Indigenous children were born in Tiller, Oregon, who grew up speaking Chinook Jargon as their first language.
 But by 1962, the Summer Institute of Linguistics (SIL) estimated that only 100 speakers were left.

 According to Nard Jones, Chinook Jargon was still in use in Seattle until roughly the eve of World War II, especially among the members of the Arctic Club.
 Seattle was the last city where the language was widely used.
 Writing in 1972, Jones remarked that "Only a few can speak it fully, men of ninety or a hundred years old, like Henry Broderick, the realtor, and Joshua Green, the banker."

 In the 2000s, Lane Community College in Eugene, Oregon, started a three-semester university program teaching Chinook Jargon.

 In 2013, it was reported that there was one native speaker of Chinook Jargon (specifically the Grand Ronde variety).
 An estimated 1,000 people had oral or written knowledge of Chinook Jargon as a second language.
 In 2015, the U.S. Census Bureau estimated based on the self-reported American Community Survey that around 45 people (with a margin of error of 25) spoke Chinook Jargon at home in the period 2009–2013.